theupdateframework/taps/tap4.md

 targets role were to be compromised, all users can be given malicious targets files, even if repository B is not compromised.

-We wish to remedy this case by requiring valid signatures from two repositories, so that if either of the two repositories is compromised, users are not at risk.
+We wish to remedy this case by showing adopters how to require valid signatures from two repositories, so that if either of the two repositories is compromised, users are not at risk.

 # Rationale